grannycart/subworld-shortstory1/second-version_revision1.md

 She rotated the directional wheel around to target the surface ship.
 She focused on the engines of the ship above.
 They were emitting a growling low frequency that did not vary -- the ship was moving very slowly, now searching for the *Prospect* with their passive sonar instead of the active pinging.
 Cassandra scratched down a stream of notes marking the speed, direction, and bearing of the ship by tiny increments.
 When she looked over the marks, they drew the image of an arc in her mind -- the current path of the ship's increasing search spiral.

+And then the ship's engine noise stopped.
+The image of the arc she was drawing in her mind abruptly reached an end.
+She jogged the directional wheel back and forth, searching.
+But there was nothing there.
+Most likely, they had stopped their engines to clear extraneous sounds for the sonar operator.
+It made Cassandra feel suddenly very exposed.

 **.**
 **.**
 **.**

-Even with the mics aimed almost behind the boat to target the ship on the surface, she could still see the wristwatches ticking in their eerie synchronicity, bouncing the signal strength meter once per second, like a chopping knife slicing up time.
+Even with the mics aimed almost behind the boat to try to target the ship on the surface, she could still see the wristwatches ticking in their eerie synchronicity, bouncing the signal strength meter once per second, like a chopping knife slicing up time.

 **.**
 **.**